|

 new holy vessels.
 Then they burned incense on the altar and

-the table and hung up the curtains.
-They finished all the work
+table and hung up the curtains.
+Thus they finished all the work

 they had undertaken.